-- (a) an amendment to, change in or announced prospective change in any laws or regulations under those laws; - (b) a judicial decision interpreting, applying or clarifying those laws or regulations; - (c) an administrative pronouncement, ruling, confirmation, advice or action (including a failure or refusal to provide a ruling) that represents an official position, including a clarification of an official position of the governmental authority or regulatory body making the administrative pronouncement or taking any action; or - (d) a challenge asserted or threatened in connection with an audit of any member of the Group, or a challenge asserted or threatened in writing against any other taxpayer that has raised capital through the issuance of securities that are substantially similar to the NAB CPS, which amendment or change is announced or which action or clarification or challenge occurs on or after the Issue Date and which NAB did not expect as at the Issue Date.
+- (a) an amendment to, change in or announced prospective change in any laws or regulations under those laws affecting taxation in Australia: - (b) a judicial decision interpreting, applying or clarifying laws or regulations affecting taxation in Australia: - (c) an administrative pronouncement, ruling, confirmation, advice or action (including a failure or refusal to provide a ruling) affecting taxation in Australia that represents an official position, including a clarification of an official position of the governmental authority or regulatory body in Australia making the administrative pronouncement or taking any action; or - (d) a challenge asserted or threatened in connection with the NAB CPS II in writing from the Australian Taxation Office, which amendment or change is announced or which action or clarification or challenge occurs on or after the Issue Date and which NAB did not expect as at the Issue Date.
 Tax Rate has the meaning given in clause 2.4.

-Terms means these terms of issue of NAB CPS.
+Terms means these terms of issue of NAB CPS II.